 Since 2017 entry, a number of contextual factors have been taken into account when assessing UCAS applications to build a more holistic and rounded view of students’ academic achievement and potential.
 The contextual factors we use to inform decision-making and policy are drawn from UCAS application forms and a range of publicly available national datasets.
 Students must meet at least two of the following factors outlined below to be considered for a contextual offer:

-a) The applicant attended a school where average performance of students at Key Stage 4 Level was below the national average
+a) The applicant completed their Key Stage 4 qualifications at a school where average performance of students at Key Stage 4 Level was below the national average

 b) The applicant has spent time in local authority care